Asus ZenBook 14X OLED Space Edition review

 - How much does it cost?
 Price in $1,999/£1,599/about AU$2,799

 - Where can you get it?
-It is available in the US and the UK, with Australian availability forthcoming.
+It's available in the US and the UK, with Australian availability forthcoming.

 The Asus ZenBook 14X OLED Space Edition is available now for $1,999/£1,599/about AU$2,799, and is available in the US and UK.
-We've reached out to Asus about Australian availability and pricing and will update this review when we hear back from the company.
+We've reached out to Asus about Australian availability and pricing, and will update this review once we hear back from the company.

 Asus ZenBook 14X OLED Space Edition: Design